C. J. Smith (ice hockey)

-Connor Jeffrey Smith (born December 1, 1994) is an American professional ice hockey forward who is currently an unrestricted free agent.
-He most recently played under contract with the Charlotte Checkers of the American Hockey League (AHL).
+Connor Jeffrey Smith (born December 1, 1994) is an American professional ice hockey forward who plays for the Fischtown Pinguins of the Deutsche Eishockey Liga.

 Playing career

 Amateur

 Smith grew up playing hockey in Des Moines before moving with his family to Minnesota when he was 14.

 He played college hockey for UMass Lowell of Hockey East for three seasons while majoring in chemistry.

 In his freshman season at UMass, Smith was named to the All Hockey East Rookie Team after he led the team with 16 goals, 19 assists for a total of 35 points.
 He also became the first River Hawk rookie since Scott Wilson in 2011 to score 30 points in a season.
 On April 21, Smith and Zack Kamrass were awarded the UMass Lowell Hockey Most Valuable Player Award.
 Smith was also awarded the River Hawks Rookie of the Year.

 In his sophomore year, Smith was named to the Hockey East All-Tournament Team and won the River Hawks leading scorer award.
 He recorded his first career hat trick in an 8–1 win over Arizona State on January 30, 2016.
 In the 2016 Hockey East Men's Ice Hockey Tournament, Smith helped Massachusetts–Lowell beat Boston University in the Quarterfinals to advance to the Semifinals and eventually the Championship.
 UMass lost in the Championship match against Northeastern 3–2.

 In his junior year, Smith was named a semi-finalist for the Walter Brown Award as the best American-born college hockey player in New England.
 The River Hawks won the 2017 Hockey East Men's Ice Hockey Tournament and Smith was named to the All Tournament Team and Tournament MVP.
 On March 29, 2017, Smith chose to forgo his senior year at UMass and signed as an undrafted free agent by the National Hockey League's Buffalo Sabres.